NinadRao0707/BE-IT-Semester-7/README.md

 > Top-notch quality resources for the 7th semester !! 👌

-Yes, I know you are happy after seeing this repository.
-But before using this, please do note that Semester 7 was all about choosing the right elective subject.
-If you don't know anything about this semester, then go through the syllabus as there are only 2 subjects which are given to us and the rest 3 subjects are elective subjects.
-One of them includes the Institute Level Elective, which is nothing but the whole institute (yes, all the departments) has to choose one elective subject among the rest.
-The subject will be chosen by the majority of the students, so be careful while choosing all the electives.
+Yes, I am aware of your joy at finding this repository.
+But before using the repository, keep in mind that choosing the correct elective course was the focus of Semester 7.
+If you don't know anything about this semester, look over the syllabus because there are only 2 required subjects for us, and the remaining 3 are electives.
+One of these is the Institute Level Elective, which is simply the requirement that the entire institute (yes, all departments) select one elective course among the other options.
+The majority of students will choose the subject, so make sure what all elective subjects you are choosing.

 📝 **Another point to note, as your placement season has started.
 Just a suggestion, choose those elective subjects which are interesting and easy to clear the IA Tests and the End-Semester exam.**